 The Flat Circle will hit its two-year anniversary at the end of the month.
-As I have tried to grow my site, I have searched for quality sources, sites, and experts for help with content, blogging, and SEO advice.
+As I try to grow my blog, I search for quality sources, sites, and experts for help with content, blogging, and SEO advice.

 I began making strides after I cleared out the noise and focused on the expertise of select worthy sources.
 Sticking to the advice of a few reliable experts is not only more rewarding, but less stressful.

-This post details the sources that have gradually turned my web traffic numbers around.
+This post details the sources that have turned my web traffic numbers around.
 I am grateful for all of their work.
-Each site and expert has provided practical blogging and SEO advice that has helped me achieve results.
+Each site and expert provides practical blogging and SEO advice that helps me achieve results.

 Dan Swords – Social Media And Blogging Advice